hexagontruth/hexular/README.md

 Holding shift will temporarily select the move tool by default, or whatever tool is given in the `shiftTool` parameter.

 Additionally, `<Escape>` toggles button and coordinate indicator visibility, or conversely closes the configuration modal if it is open.
 Scrolling a central mouse wheel or equivalent will zoom the canvas.
+Two other options reachable through the configuration modal are also available via keystrokes:

+  - Resize board (Ctrl+R)
+  - Add custom code (Ctrl+F)

 Cell states are changed by clicking and dragging with a paint tool selected.
 By default, the painting state is determined by the state of the initially-clicked cell, and is the successor to the current state modulo `Board.instance.model.numStates`.
 Right clicking, conversely, decrements the cell state by one, and ctrl+clicking clears to the ground state.
 Setting a specific state color can be effected by toggling the color mode button on the bottom right.
 Toggling color mode off brings back the default behavior.